Tell LFS to skip the smudge filter for new clones

 gh auth status

-1. Check if another team member has a complete copy
+1. Check whether another team member or a CI cache has a complete clone.

 git config --global lfs.concurrenttransfers 3